dcersos1/Network_Anamoly_Detection/README.md

 Deshmukh

-In order to view this project, once must have the ability to open a Jupyter Notebook file as well as pdf files.
+In order to view this project, one must be able to open a Jupyter Notebook file as well as pdf files.

 In this project, we sought to build machine learning models which could effecilvey identify anamolous activity within a network.
 Please view the code, report, and/or slides for a comprehensive